MicrosoftDocs/power-platform/power-platform/guidance/coe/almacceleratorpowerplatform-newmaker.md

     > [!NOTE]
     > If you don't find a Solution Profile that suits your needs, you will need to talk to an administrator to get it created.

 1. Configure the deployment setting using the **Select the Configure Deployment Settings** link under the name of the Solution.
-On the configuration deployment page, you'll see the following items
+On the configuration deployment page, you'll see the following items:

    - Deployment Environment List (for example, Validation, Test, and Production)